United States foreign policy in the Middle East: Saudi Arabia

+During his election campaign, Biden had pledged to make Saudi Arabia "a pariah".
+The Biden Administration emphasized its human rights policy as the key arbiter of the U.S. relationship with Saudi Arabia.
+Diplomatic relations hit a new low after a February 2021 U.S. intelligence report accused the crown prince of being directly involved in the assassination of Khashoggi.
+During Russia's invasion of Ukraine, Saudi Arabia defied U.S. efforts to isolate Vladimir Putin and instead strengthened relations with Russia by coordinating to reduce oil output of OPEC countries in October 2022.
+This event triggered a strong backlash in the United States, with relations sinking to an "all-time low" and tensions exacerbating further.
+American officials have criticized Saudi Arabia for actively enabling Russians to bypass US-EU sanctions and for undermining Western efforts to isolate Vladimir Putin.
+Saudi Arabia has also defied the United States' China containment policy.
+In December 2022, Saudi Arabia hosted Chinese leader Xi Jinping for a series of summits to sign a "comprehensive strategic partnership agreement" which elevated Sino-Arab relations.

-US- Saudi Arabia Arm deal
+Trade deals between the US and Saudi Arabia

 Both countries have an interest in fighting terrorism and are allies.
-In 2017, an agreement aiming to provide Saudi Arabia with $115 billion of weapons containing tanks, combat ships and missile defence systems is announced by President Donald Trump.
+In 2017, an agreement aiming to provide Saudi Arabia with $115 billion of weapons containing tanks, combat ships and missile defence systems was announced by President Donald Trump.
 In 2018, the Saudi Government had purchased over $14.5 billion of weapons to the US.
 Also in 2018, the Saudi-led coalition fighting terrorism in Yemen bombed a school bus killing 40 children, with a bomb provided by the United States.
-Many criticized the United States' support for Saudi intervention in Yemen which contributed to the killing of 10 000 children.
-In december 2018, the end of American assistance to Saudi Arabia's war in Yemen in voted by senators.
+Many criticized the United States' support for Saudi intervention in Yemen which contributed to the killing of 10,000 children.
+In December 2018, the end of American assistance to Saudi Arabia's war in Yemen in voted by senators.

 The lack of support from the US for the Saudi-led coalition interventions in Yemen stained the relationship of the two countries, causing Saudi Arabia to refuse the US's request of increasing oil production.